-When facing knee replacement surgery, many clients aren't sure what to expect.
-While they're looking forward to reducing the extensive pain they've been experiencing and gaining their life back, they aren't entirely sure what to expect during the recovery process.
+When facing knee replacement surgery, many clients aren’t sure what to expect.
+While they’re looking forward to reducing the extensive pain they’ve been experiencing—often described as severe pain that significantly impacts their quality of life and daily activities—they aren’t entirely sure what to expect during the recovery process.

 Luckily, occupational therapists can play a significant role in helping clients with knee replacements return home and resume normal activities after an acute care stay.
 Below, we will give you a summary of the important points to address before a client is discharged after having knee replacement surgery.